 In connection with her former employment with ASDA Group Limited, the company's former subsidiary that operates in the United Kingdom ("ASDA"), Ms. McKenna is a participant in the ASDA Group Pension Scheme, the pension plan for colleagues of ASDA.
 The plan provides for an annual pension, payable for life, based on the participant's years of participation in the plan and salary at the date of retirement from ASDA.
 Pension benefits are generally payable beginning at age 60, but a participant may receive payments beginning at age 55, subject to a reduction in the pension amount.
 Both before and after payment commences, the pension amount increases in line with inflation, subject to an annual limitation.
 On death, either before or after payment commences, the plan provides for payment of spouse's and dependents' pensions.
-Ms. McKenna's balance in this plan was partially funded by her own contributions to the plan and partially funded by ASDA.
+Ms. McKenna's balance in this plan was partially funded by ASDA.
 The ASDA Group Pension Scheme was frozen to new accruals in February 2011.